-Concerta is a brand of methylphenidate, one of the most common and well-studied medications for attention deficit hyperactivity disorder (ADHD).
+Concerta is a brand of methylphenidate, a common and well-studied drug for ADHD.
 Concerta is an extended-release formula, which means that it stays in the body longer and requires fewer daily doses.

 Many other versions of methylphenidate work faster than Concerta but do not work as long, so a person may need to take several pills per day.